Wuppertal Institute for Climate, Environment and Energy: History

 Uwe Schneidewind became the third president of the institute on March 1, 2010.
-He took over as successor to Peter Hennicke after he had been retired for more than two years.
+He took over as successor to Peter Hennicke after he had retired for more than two years.
 Schneidewind holds a professorship at the Bergische Universität Wuppertal.
 At the Wuppertal Institute, Schneidewind placed the transdisciplinary understanding of science within the conceptual framework of transition research.
 In 2011 the German Advisory Council on Global Change (WBGU) published its main report "World in Transition – A Social Contract for Sustainability", which calls for a fundamental change: a shift from a fossil to a post-fossil society.
 The task of research, it states, is to examine these transition processes and to support the transformation through specific innovations in the relevant sectors.
 This approach characterizes the scientific work at the institute.
 It also includes the question of securing prosperity, the "good life", beyond unrestrained economic growth.
 In the sustainability discourse, it is becoming increasingly clear that more efficient use of resources is eminently important, but it is not enough because rebound effects often reduce efficiency gains.
 The Wuppertal Institute is conducting ever more concrete research into how sufficiency strategies can be effective and how they can be used politically, in fields such as construction, energy or local politics.

-In summer 2018, the book "Die Große Transformation – Eine Einführung in die Kunst gesellschaftlichen Wandels" by Uwe Schneidewind (S. Fischer Verlag, Frankfurt am Main) was published.
+In summer 2018, the book "Die Große Transformation – Eine Einführung in die Kunst gesellschaftlichen Wandels" by Uwe Schneidewind was published.
 The book aims to find answers to the question of how the transformation to a socially and ecologically just world can succeed.
 For this, it needs “Zukunftskunst” ("future art"), writes Schneidewind.
-It refers to the ability to combine cultural change, smart politics, new economic activity and innovative technologies, and on this basis to make creative contributions to the implementation of the energy turnaround, mobility turnaround, food turnaround or sustainable change in cities.
+It refers to the ability to combine cultural change, smart politics, new economic activity, and innovative technologies, and on this basis to make creative contributions to the implementation of the energy turnaround, mobility turnaround, food turnaround or sustainable change in cities.

 Uwe Schneidewind left the Wuppertal Institute on 30 April 2020.
 Since May 1, 2020, Manfred Fischedick has been leading the Institute as Scientific Managing Director.
-Manfred Fischedick, who studied engineering and is Professor of Economics at the Schumpeter School of Business and Economics at the Bergische Universität Wuppertal, deals in his work with system analytical questions, aspects of innovation dynamics and the market introduction of new technologies.
+Manfred Fischedick, who studied engineering and is a Professor of Economics at the Schumpeter School of Business and Economics at the Bergische Universität Wuppertal, deals in his work with system analytical questions, aspects of innovation dynamics and the market introduction of new technologies.